Stabbing Pain in The Left Lower Abdomen: 8 Causes & When to Worry.

 - Sometimes, you may experience swelling or bruising at the site of strain.

-Sharp left lower abdominal pain caused by muscle strain usually resolves within few days.
+Sharp left lower abdominal pain caused by muscle strain usually resolves within a few days.

 Some tips to help its relief: